-A class of graphs is $\chi$ -bounded if there is a function f such that every graph G in the class has chromatic number at most $f(\omega(G))$ , where $\omega(G)$ is the clique number of G; the class is polynomially $\chi$ -bounded if f can be taken to be a polynomial.
+A class of graphs is hereditary if it is closed under taking induced subgraphs; a hereditary class is $\chi$ -bounded if there is a function f such that every graph G in the class has chromatic number at most $f(\omega(G))$ , where $\omega(G)$ is the clique number of G; and the class is polynomially $\chi$ -bounded if f can be taken to be a polynomial.
 A graph is H-free if it has no induced subgraph isomorphic to H.